Whanganui – Guide for Backpackers

 - Watch the insane amount of birds at Virginia Lake

-Maori carvings can be found all around the city of Wanganui, such as in the entrance to the Durie Hill Elevator, with many faces carved into poles leading to the 213m tunnel.
+Maori carvings can be found all around the city of Whanganui, such as in the entrance to the Durie Hill Elevator, with many faces carved into poles leading to the 213m tunnel.

-It’s hard to miss the towers dotted about Wanganui.
+It’s hard to miss the towers dotted about Whanganui.
 Some of which offer amazing vantage points of the city, the Whanganui River and beyond to the central North Island volcanoes!

 Durie Hill Tower